I’m sure you’ve heard the term “target audience” being used by a lot of bloggers, but what exactly does it mean?

 Also, you get to download goodies such as The Ideal Reader canvas:

-Click here to enroll in the course today and begin your journey towards the blogging stratosphere.
+Click here to join XYZ for a 3 day trial and begin your journey towards the blogging stratosphere.